MattechLab/monalisa/docs/rst/2-2_reconstruction_calls.rst

 Note that the deformation-fields can be estimated by any tool as chosen by the user.
 Here is the use of `imregdemons` just an example.

-The computed deformation-matrices can be stored and re-used many times with different functions described below.
+The computed deformation-matrices can be stored and reused many times with different functions described below.